brainomite/home-page/_posts/2021-01-04-dynamic-accumulator-pattern.md

 set of items.
 But what if we don’t know beforehand that list of things, or if the quantity of variables needed to count a particular set of items is a large number?

+We'll be using an object to achieve our goals.
+We are using an object because of the fact that there can only be one property of a given property name therefore it is perfect for counting things.
+Once you've finish accumulating into an object, it can be transformed to a final result/data type.

 Let me introduce a problem I'll solve using this new pattern.